 Mornings at an alcohol rehab center or drug rehab center in Florida, typically involve a healthy breakfast and morning meetings.
 While, the afternoon most commonly involves a healthy lunch and a therapeutic session.
 Free time varies by facility.
 Some include luxury, spa-like services, while others include sports, swimming and various extracurricular activities.
 Evenings include dinner and typically a short, group session held in a safe, respectful and easy-going environment.

 Understanding Your Treatment Options

-According to The National Survey of Substance Abuse Treatment Services (N-SSATS), there are 604 drug rehab centers in Florida offering outpatient programs and 556 offering inpatient programs.
+According to The National Survey of Substance Use Disorder Treatment Services (N-SSATS), there are 604 drug rehab centers in Florida offering outpatient programs and 556 offering inpatient programs.
 Outpatient treatment can provide the perfect setting for those who would like to continue going to work or school during the day.
 This less restrictive treatment option usually requires 10 to 12 hours each week, spent at a local treatment center.